sindresorhus/meow/readme.md

 - `type`: Type of value.
 (Possible values: `string` `boolean` `number`)
 - `alias`: Usually used to define a short flag alias.
 - `default`: Default value when the flag is not specified.
 - `multiple`: Indicates a flag can be set multiple times.
-Returns an array.
+Values are turned into an array.
 (Default: false)

 Example: